Seneca-ICTOER/OPS705/docs/Labs/lab4.md

 Finally, let's modify the main page.
 Currently, it's displaying the default Apache splash page.
 Let's change that.

 1. Navigate to: `/var/www/html`
 1. List all files in this directory.
-There are none; this is expected.
+There should be one: `index.html`
+1. Elevate to root and go back into this location: `/var/www/html/`
+1. Rename the current `index.html` to keep it as a backup:

+    ```bash
+    mv index.html apache_default.backup
+    ```

-1. In this location, elevate to root privileges and open a new vim session to: `index.html`
+1. Now, create a new index.html by opening a new vim session to it:

+    ```bash
+    vim index.html
+    ```
+1. This file should be empty.
+If not, revisit Step 4.
 1. Using HTML, give it a title of: **OPS705 Linux Server - Fall 2024**.
 1. Using HTML, add to the body: **Name: yourname**
 1. Using HTML, add to the body as a new line: **Student Username: yourstudentusername**